rabbit-ear/rabbit-ear/readme.md

 ### text/

-Datasets of multilingual text, intended to describe fold operations, parts of the paper, etc..
-Intended for use when constructing diagrams.
+Multilingual text, intended to contain instructions for fold operations, parts of the paper, etc.

 ### webgl/

 Conversion of the FOLD format into WebGL mesh format and rendering.
-Intended as a substitute for the SVG renderer.
+Intended as a substitute for the SVG renderer. *not much to see here*

 # references